Going Global Music Summit 2022

 Financial Chat with Entertainment Accounting Services

 This music industry wide supported seminar is with Jeni Rowney from Entertainment Accounting Services.
-She spoke about available financial support from the Government, funding bodies and relief grants and how you need to make sure these are correctly accounted for in your books so you don’t get a massive shock at tax time.
+She speaks about available financial support from the Government, funding bodies and relief grants, and how you need to make sure these are correctly accounted for in your books so you don’t get a massive shock at tax time.

 Information provided for the Government WINZ Covid-19 Grant, the CNZ Relief Fund and the MusicHelps Live Grants.